 - Professional Training Program (PTP): a full-time, three-year, post-secondary program providing training to students intent on a career in contemporary dance

-- Summer School: an intensive summer program for serious students and young professionals
+- Summer Intensive: an intensive summer program for serious students and young professionals

 - Adult Recreational Classes: weekly drop-in classes and term courses for the recreational dancer